jakoch/hikogui.github.io/_posts/2022-10-24-the-trouble-with-anti-aliasing.md

 the text looked to have a different weight between the light and dark mode of my application.

-{% include figure.html url="/assets/images/posts/the-trouble-with-anti-aliasing-screenshot-linear.png" description="'correct'&nbsp;sarcasm) anti-aliasing in linear-sRGB color space" %}
+{% include figure.html url="/assets/images/posts/the-trouble-with-anti-aliasing-screenshot-linear.png" description="'correct'&nbsp; anti-aliasing in linear-sRGB color space" %}

 The rendering above was done inside the SDF (signed distance field) fragment-shader completely in linear-RGB color space.
 And as you see